 SolidWorks is one of the most popular CAD software when it comes to 3D modeling and here is a quick tutorial that will help you have a glimpse of what modeling is like while working with Solidworks

 As the many CAD exercises we worked on here, we will start with having the target image information to lessen the burden while modeling.
 Here are the info.

 In Solidworks, we have three environments which are part, assembly, and drawing.
 In this tutorial, we are going to use Part section.

 Right click on the Front Plane from the Feature Manager design tree and select a Sketch.

-Now, draw the centerline and normal line as shown on the image below.
-Select Smart Dimension and select two lines and put 15 degrees.
+Now, draw the centerline and normal line as shown in the image below.
+Select the Smart Dimension and select two lines and put 15 degrees.